Berlin Waste Heat Radar Promoting Technologies for Heat Transition

 How does the prototype of the radar work?

-The basic idea of the waste heat radar is to make the complicated issue of waste heat recovery easier to handle for private and public actors.
+The basic idea of ??the waste heat radar is to make the complicated issue of waste heat recovery easier to handle for private and public actors.
 It is based on a wealth of data showing the locations of properties in the metropolitan area that can either emit large amounts of heat energy or absorb it.

 This is particularly challenging for wastewater heat because there are not many data about waste heat emissions.
 One must consider where exactly the sewer pipes are without which the transport of the warm sewage is not possible.
 There is also the question of where heat exchangers can be installed.
 In order to fill this gap different data sources have been used to provide the necessary depth of information to allow for wastewater heat recovery and matchmaking between supply and demand.
 In detail: